 - Pathway to innovation: In the four years after launching its $1 billion-plus Flyknit line, Nike avoided 3.5 million pounds of waste and diverted 182 million bottles from landfills.

-- Improved ability to attract customers: Unilever’s “brands with purpose,” for example, are growing 50% faster than the rest of the business.
-They delivered more than 60% of Unilever’s growth in 2016.
+- Improved ability to attract customers: Unilever’s “brands with purpose,” for example, are growing 69% faster than the rest of the business.
+They delivered a record 75% of Unilever’s growth in 2018.